-Amy Stebbins is a director and writer residing in Chicago.
-Recent theater projects include: "Mauerschau" a full-length opera commissioned by the Bavarian State Opera (winner of the Operafestspielpreis 2016).
-“MAKING A (RE)ENTRANCE PARTS I & II", a performance piece featuring male ex-offenders from the Crossroads Adult Transition Center that investigated the performative demands of prisoner rehabilitation programs in the United States.
-Stebbins has also directed music-theater projects with pop artists including Grammy Award-winning composer Michael Einziger, and composer/computer scientist Richard Whaling.
+Amy Stebbins is a writer and director residing in Frankfurt and Chicago.
+Recent projects include: "Einar hat'n Vogel" a scenic concert for children (Theater Augsburg, 2018); "Mauerschau" an evening-length opera about war, mediality, and "fake news" (Bavarian State Opera, 2016); "Musical Land" a one-act comic opera in which Evita, Maria von Trapp, and Little Orphan Annie flee an attack on their home only to find themselves stranded in a German contemporary classical orchestra (Deutsche Oper Berlin, 2014); “MAKING A (RE)ENTRANCE PARTS I & II", a performance piece featuring male ex-offenders from the Crossroads Adult Transition Center that investigated the performative demands of prisoner rehabilitation programs in the United States.
+Stebbins has also directed theater projects with pop artists including Grammy-award winner Michael Einziger, and composer/computer scientist Richard Whaling.